Unit Trust Deed kit

 How a Company pays tax:

-Each financial year the company pays tax on its profit.
+Each financial year, the company pays tax on its profit.
 The tax paid attracts an ‘imputation credit’.
 The company may retain this profit.
 The company does not have to pay the profit to the shareholders.
 The company does not have to declare a dividend.

 At some point in the future, it can pay that profit to the shareholder.
 This is called a dividend.
 Only at that time does the shareholder have to pay tax on the dividend.
-The paying of a dividend is income in the hands of the shareholder.
+The payment of a dividend is income in the hands of the shareholder.
 However, the shareholder can use the imputation credit to reduce the tax it would otherwise have to pay.
 For example, let’s say the company has already paid tax on the income at a tax rate of 25%.
-It then distributes that income to the shareholder.
+It then distributes that income to the shareholders.
 If the shareholder’s marginal tax rate is 45% then the shareholder only pays an additional 20% tax on the dividend.

 How a Unit Trust pays tax:

 In contrast, a Unit Trust distributes all its income to the Unit Holders.
 This is at the end of each financial year.
 The Unit Holders then pay tax at their personal marginal tax rate.
 (Any income not distributed is taxed automatically at the highest marginal tax rate.
-This is in the hands of the Unit Trust trustee)
+This is in the hands of the Unit Trust trustee.)

-If the Unit Holder does not earn much income that financial year then the tax on the Unit Trust income may be zero.
-But if the Unit Holder earns a lot of money that financial year then its tax rate may be far higher than the fixed (constant) company tax rate.
-This is why often you hold the Units in a Family Trust: rather than in your own name.
+If the Unit Holder does not earn much income that financial year, then the tax on the Unit Trust income may be zero.
+But if the Unit Holder earns a lot of money that financial year, then its tax rate may be far higher than the fixed (constant) company tax rate.
+This is why you often hold the Units in a Family Trust: rather than in your own name.

 Family Discretionary Trust vs Unit Trust